 Alison Goldfrapp - Musician

-Amanda de Cadanet - Photographer and Chat Show Host
+Amanda de Cadanet - Photographer, Chat Show Host

 Angela Conner FRBS - Sculptor